Skip to Content

 • Employee-led joint management safety committees that focus on improving our safety culture by identifying and addressing unsafe conditions, reinforcing safe acts, and instructing one-on-one safe work practices.

-• Regular monitoring of our safety performance, which enables accountability at all levels of the organization.
+• Extensive auditing and regular monitoring of our safety performance, which enables accountability at all levels of the organization and assesses the health of the program.

 EHS Best Practices